awsdocs/amazon-athena-user-guide/doc_source/geospatial-functions-list-v2.md

 ### `ST_Area(geometry)`<a name="geospatial-functions-list-v2-st-area"></a>

-Takes as an input a geometry data type `polygon` and returns an area in type `double`\.
+Takes as an input a geometry data type and returns an area in type `double`\.
 Example:

 ```
 SELECT ST_Area(ST_Polygon('polygon((1 1, 4 1, 4 4, 1 4))'))